-Hello Brawlers!
-While we are all excited for Mayhem Brawler, let’s take a look at the brief history of Beat ’em Ups.
-Come with me and I will tell you about the biggest milestones of the Beat ’em Up genre.
+Greetings Brawlers!
+While our team is excited for the release of Mayhem Brawler, we would like to take a look at the brief history of Beat ’em Up games and see how they impacted the gaming industry and how they gave inspiration along with the knowledge to nowadays companies.
+Stay awhile and learn more about the milestones of the Beat ’em Up genre.

-What we do in the game is, as kung fu master Thomas we try to save our kidnapped girlfriend Silvia from a building with five floors full of enemies.
-The game has five different enemy types in total and a different boss emerges at the end of each floor.
+As the Kung Fu Master Thomas, you try to save his kidnapped girlfriend Silvia from a building with five floors filled with opponents.
+The game only includes 5 enemy varieties along with individual bosses appearing at the end of each floor.
 Kung Fu Master can be completed in an average of 7 to 8 minutes.
-The game’s main targets were arcades.

 Golden Age (1987 – 1991)